Course - Music, culture and society after 1900 - MUSV1032

 Course content

-In the twentieth century, the borders between art music and popular music get more and more porous.
-In this course, we will focus on music-historical topics and problems that are relevant across musical fields - from Stravinsky and Debussy to The Beatles and Björk.
+In this course we will approach music in its historical context.
+This involves knowledge of how music both shapes and is shaped by broader societal forces.
+The course places emphasis on topics in music history that are relevant across musical fields - from Stravinsky and Debussy to The Beatles and Björk.
 While our main focus remains ‘the Western world’ (a term that is both useful and problematic) we will also address several examples of global musical connections and contexts.

-Through studies of relevant literature and examples, this course provides an introduction to central characteristics of music’s development and its role in Western culture after 1900.
-Students will develop an understanding of the social, cultural, political, economic, and technological landscapes that have shaped music in the 20th and 21st centuries.
+Through studies of relevant literature and specific examples, students will gain an introduction to key features of music's historical development and shifting position in Western culture after 1900.
+Students will gain an understanding of the social, cultural, political, economic and technological landscapes that have shaped music from 1900 until today.

 Learning outcome